 How to make Hard Boiled Eggs

-• For perfect hard boiled eggs, always use at least 10 days old eggs from the day you purchase the eggs, so that they are easier to peel and would not stick to the shells.
+• For perfect hard boiled eggs, always use at least 10 days old eggs from the day you purchase the eggs.
+So that they are easier to peel and would not stick to the shells.

 • Cooking the eggs in hot water and not boiling water will help eliminate the green rings around the egg yolk.
 Often called hard cooked eggs rather than hard boiled eggs.

-• The added salt in the water will not change the taste of the eggs, but will help loosen the egg membranes from the egg shells for easier peeling.
+• The added salt in the water will not change the taste of the eggs.
+But will help loosen the egg membranes from the egg shells for easier peeling.

 How to make Hard Boiled Eggs

-Servings: 6 hardboiled eggs
+Servings: 6 eggs

-Calories:
+Calories: 62.92kcal

 Author: Daphne Goh